Manzanita (Tony Rice album)

 Manzanita is an album by American guitarist Tony Rice, released in 1979.
 It is credited to the Tony Rice Unit.

 Manzanita is considered a breakthrough album that combines traditional bluegrass and folk songs with more progressive playing.
 It shows not only Tony Rice's instrumental and vocal talent, but also his strong all-star back-up band, consisting of Sam Bush, Ricky Skaggs, Jerry Douglas, David Grisman, Darol Anger and Todd Phillips.
-The album is notable in that it does not feature a banjo.